awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 + You can specify more than one KMS key in the `Resource` element\.
 But if you don't specify particular KMS keys in the `Resource` element, you might inadvertently give access to more KMS keys than you intend\.
 + To allow the external user to use the KMS key with [AWS services that integrate with AWS KMS,](https://aws.amazon.com/kms/features/#AWS_Service_Integration) you might need to add permissions to the key policy or the IAM policy\.
 For details, see [Allowing use of external KMS keys with AWS services](#cross-account-service)\.

-For more information about working with IAM policies, see [Using IAM policies](iam-policies.md)\.
+For more information about working with IAM policies, see [IAM policies](iam-policies.md)\.

 ## Creating KMS keys that other accounts can use<a name="cross-account-console"></a>